If you’re reading this, I assume you’re wondering if I achieved my goal of a six-pack in six months. Let’s let the photos speak for themselves.

 “Good Calories, Bad Calories” by Gary Taubes

-Recommended to me by Gambit, “Good Calories, Bad Calories” is the first diet book I’ve ever read that convinced me to change the way I think about food.
+Recommended to me by Matt, “Good Calories, Bad Calories” is the first diet book I’ve ever read that convinced me to change the way I think about food.
 Taubes’ meticulously researched journal covers a century of diet history and demonstrates with hundreds of studies that the conventional thinking about fat and carbohydrates is dangerously incorrect.

 “Fitness Confidential: Adventures in the Weight-Loss Game” by Vinnie Tortorich (with Dean Lorey)